Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Confirmation, Analogy and Experiment

-Contrastingly, Bartha \citeyear{bartha:2010,bartha:2013} offers a persuasive argument that analogical arguments \textit{cannot in principle} be confirmatory in a Bayesian sense.
-This is because the information encapsulated in an analogical argument is taken to already be part of the `background knowledge', and thus the probability of a hypothesis regarding the target system to be identical before and after including the information encapsulated in an analogical argument.
-Rather one assumes that arguments by analogy to establish only the \textit{plausibility} of a conclusion, and with it grounds for further investigation \shortcite{salmon:1990,bartha:2010}.
+Contrastingly, Bartha \citeyear{bartha:2010,bartha:2013} offers arguments that analogical arguments \textit{cannot in principle} be confirmatory in a Bayesian sense.
+In particular, he suggest that because the information encapsulated in an analogical argument is taken to already be part of the `background knowledge', the probability of a hypothesis regarding the target system must be identical before and after including the analogical argument.
+Bartha takes this instance of the familiar problem of old evidence \cite{glymour:1980} to be significant enough to bar analogical arguments from being confirmatory in Bayesian terms.
+Rather, following Salmon \citeyear{Salmon:1967,Salmon:1990}, Bartha argues that arguments by analogy can establish only the \textit{plausibility} of a conclusion in the technical sense of justifying the assignment of a non-negligible prior probability assignment \cite[\S8.5]{bartha:2010}.
 On this analysis, it is not \textit{in principle} possible for analogical arguments to confer inductive support for a hypothesis.
 That is, although analogical arguments can certainly be stronger or weaker, even the strongest possible analogical argument cannot confer confirmation in a Bayesian sense: they are abstract inferences that can only ever support plausibility claims rather than providing inductive evidence.